Beyond Autistic Burnout

 What’s Included

-This is my first time offering my autistic burnout recovery system as a “course,” and I’ll be honest, this format is a test.
-But the strategies and system are not.
+This was my first time offering my autistic burnout recovery system as a “course,” and I’ll be honest, the format was a test.
+But the strategies and system were not.

-I’ve helped over a hundred Autistic and AuDHD adults (and a few teens) to make progress in their burnout recovery, and this is my attempt to take the core of what I do and offer it to you on a silver platter, for much easier and faster results than I got (as in, not spending years having no idea if anything would ever work).
+I’ve helped over three hundred Autistic and AuDHD adults (and a few teens) to make progress in their burnout recovery, and this was my way to take the core of what I do and offer it to you on a silver platter, for much easier and faster results than I got (as in, not spending years of trial-and-error, having no idea if anything would ever work).

 So…